 ...

+The production sinks Scarlett's voice somewhere in the 3rd-chair-oboe range, prolly cuz she couldna pluck a note from a knee-high bush.
 There are bad synth wash-ups, unnecessary drumbs and an Aimee Mann outtake vibe that push this into absurdly Pro-Tools territory.
 I don't think her voice is as atrocious (assuming these weren't from multiple takes) as the arrangements; they're just amateur, which has a kinda charm at times.
 The versions of "Anywhere I Lay My Head," "I Wish I Was In New Orleans," and especially "Town With No Cheer" are heartbreakingly inept.
 Seriously.
 Like coming back to your hometown and discovering everyone you knew got into meth; too late to do something about it, so it just makes ya sad.
 Though, I found it quite shrewd that she picked all the songs about being drunk and/or sad.
 Oh wait; that's most of 'em anyhow!

 So in the end, this shouldn't just be dismissed as some celebrity vanity record.
 That's as plain as day.
 This should be considered a humiliating slab for anyone to have produced.
 Except the irony of the whole affair will keep this afloat, just like all the schlocky claptards aforementioned.
 Who knows: maybe someday Ms. Johansson will stride to the mic at a sci-fi convention, arm-in-arm with Mr. Shatner, reveling in the glittery murk of that most American of dreams: the Cheap Laugh.